wez/wezterm/docs/config/misc.md

   -- Set this to "NeverPrompt" if you don't like confirming closing -- windows every time window_close_confirmation = "AlwaysPrompt",

+  -- When true (the default), watch the config file and reload it -- automatically when it is detected as changing.
+  -- When false, you will need to manually trigger a config reload. automatically_reload_config = true,
 }
 ```